 On Tuesday, 16 February, the A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited.
-The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition launched its Test & Learn Series, a new event series dedicated to advancing learning, collaboration and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.
+The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact Coalition launched its Test & Learn Series, a new event series dedicated to advancing learning, Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
+Collabor and communication in critical health campaign issues across different health campaign domains, country leaders, global actors, donors and implementing groups.

-The inaugural event, titled “Opportunities for Campaign Integration and Co-delivery,” featured a research team from the University of Ottawa and Bruyere Research Institute (Canada), the University of Medical Sciences (Nigeria), and the University of Health and Allied Sciences (Ghana).
+The inaugural event, titled “Opportunities for Campaign Integration and Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat,” featured a research team from the University of Ottawa and Bruyere Research Institute (Canada), the University of Medical Sciences (Nigeria), and the University of Health and Allied Sciences (Ghana).

 The team shared findings from interviews with 28 health campaign managers across immunization, polio, malaria, Vitamin A, and NTD programs from Cote d’Ivoire, Ethiopia, Ghana, Guyana, Indonesia, and Nigeria.

-“We found that factors that enable or hinder integration fall into six categories: human resources, contextual issues, communication & coordination, commodities, data management, and logistics,” said Margaret Gyapong, Director of the Centre for Health Policy and Implementation Research at the University of Health and Allied Sciences, Ghana.
+“We found that factors that enable or hinder integration fall into six categories: human resources, contextual issues, communication & coordination, commodities, data management, and logistics,” said Margaret Gyapong, Director of the Centre for Health (i) A set of decisions or commitments to pursue courses of action aimed at achieving defined goals for improving health, stating or inferring the values that underpin these decisio and Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need.
+Research at the University of Health and Allied Sciences, Ghana.

 Moderated by David Gittelman of the Alliance for Malaria Prevention, the conversation with the research team was followed by a “Learning Salon,” where participants submitted questions to the panel and discussed potential recommendations and their implications with the research team.